 Global Partners has a very active Board of Directors that is constantly striving to deliver the most effective new services and fine tune existing initiatives.
 The Board of Directors, in partnership with our staff and local partners, make up a network of experts in various fields that provide timely input on research-driven project methodologies, management techniques, financial transparency, and the latest in engineering practices for the highest levels of quality and cost-effectiveness in international development work.

 Specific members of the Board of Directors and Global Partners’ staff make up the Projects Committee.
 The Projects Committee evaluates project need, vets proposals, and manages ongoing project work in coordination with our African partners to ensure quality, efficiency, and sustainability for every grant.
 Currently, the Projects Committee is composed of four board members and two staff members.
-Board members include Project Committee Chair, Steven Hurt (Civil Engineer), Jack Steck (Engineer), Peter Verbiscar-Brown, and Michael Glaser (Civil Engineer).
-Staff members include Daniel Casanova and Amy Holter.
+Board members include Project Committee Chair, Steven Hurt (Civil Engineer), Yvette White, Andy Witthohn, John Cullison, and Michael Glaser (Civil Engineer).
+Staff members include Daniel Casanova, Amy Holter, and Sara Henning.

 Project quality is monitored through monthly reporting from our African partners as well as from feedback from project consumers.
 We think of beneficiaries as consumer stakeholders because we understand that project services are only constructive to the extent that there is local willingness to “invest” in the project.
 For example, without the willingness of a local water committee to maintain Global Partners’ water projects or the willingness of local people to follow the guidelines discussed during their hygiene education, the usefulness of our water projects falls dramatically.
 Ongoing projects such as our scholarship program require ongoing community service from scholarship recipients to encourage a relationship fashioned by partnership instead of charity.
 Consumer need and satisfaction are very important parameters of our work and important indicators of the sustainability of our projects.